Abo Eisa

-Abobaker Mamoun Eisa (born 5 January 1996) is a Sudanese professional footballer who plays for the English club Bradford City as a winger.
+Abobaker Mamoun Eisa (born 5 January 1996) is a Sudanese professional footballer who plays as a winger for Thai League 1 club Nongbua Pitchaya.
+He represents Sudan national team at international level.

+Eisa began his career playing non-league football with St Albans City, Uxbridge and Wealdstone.
+In 2018 he moved into professional football signing with Shrewsbury Town.
+He has since played for Colchester United, Scunthorpe United and Bradford City.

 Early life

 Eisa was born in Khartoum, Sudan, in 1996.
 His family moved to London when he was seven years old.

 Club career

 Early career

 Eisa played youth football with Pro Touch Soccer Academy and St Albans City, before beginning his senior career in non-league football with Uxbridge and Wealdstone.
 He turned professional on 31 January 2018 with Shrewsbury Town, scoring his first goal for the club in the English Football League on 21 April in a 1−1 draw against Bury.

 On 8 April 2018, he appeared as an unused substitute in the 2018 EFL Trophy Final, and received a runner-up medal under the tournament's rules.

 In January 2019, he moved on loan to Colchester United.
 He made a goalscoring debut for the club on 2 February, scoring five minutes after his introduction as a half-time substitute during Colchester's 4–0 win at Northampton Town.

 On 15 August 2019, Eisa signed for the League Two side Scunthorpe United on a two-year deal, reuniting with the former Shrewsbury manager Paul Hurst, making him the club's eighth summer signing.

 He was one of 17 players released by Scunthorpe at the end of the 2020–21 season.